xsmo/Image-Uploader-and-Browser-for-CKEditor/README.md

 Don't forget to set `CHMOD writable permission (755)` to the **imageuploader** folder on your server.

-Please read the [Plugin FAQ](http://imageuploaderforckeditor.altervista.org/support/) for more information.

 ## How to use

 ### Browse and manage files